Dawid243pl/Dawid243pl/README.md

 ### Hi there I am Dawid welocme to my profile :v:
-- 🚘 I am a huge Car lover
 - 🎒 Currently developing experience apps in Vue.js
+- 🔍 Actively looking to work and to collaborate on open source projects!
+- 🌴 Love to experiment with new tech and liblaries
+- 🖥️ Bulding computers is also a thing I love doing
+- 🚘 I am a huge car lover